.350 Legend: State legislation

-The .350 Legend was designed for deer hunting in states that have specific regulations requiring straight-walled cartridges for use on deer, such as Ohio, Iowa, Indiana public land, and the Southern Lower Peninsula region of Michigan.
+The .350 Legend was designed for deer hunting in states that have specific regulations requiring straight-walled cartridges for use on deer, such as Ohio, Iowa (formerly), and the Southern Lower Peninsula region of Michigan.
 Illinois also allows straight-walled cartridges if used with a pistol or a single-shot rifle.
 The pistol must be a centerfire revolver or centerfire single-shot handgun of .30 caliber or larger with a minimum barrel length of 4 inches.
 Single-shot rifles in those specified calibers became legal on January 1, 2023.
+Before the 2025–26 hunting season, Indiana also had similar but not identical cartridge restrictions on public land.